 For the purposes of your presentation, but also concerning your future at this company, your CEO or board wants to be impressed by your confidence.
 In fact, they want to be amazed by it.
 And the evidence of that self-regard starts with how you hold yourself and move.

 How’s your posture?
 Your handshake?
-When you enter a room, does it look like you mean business? — Do you walk with purpose, make strong eye contact with everyone present, and compose your face so that your expression is open and receptive?
-Do you take a moment as you stand at the board table before you start speaking to gather the power in the room?
+When you enter a room, does it look like you mean business? — Do you walk with purpose, make strong eye contact with everyone, and compose your face so that your expression is open and receptive?
+Do you take a moment as you stand at the head of the table before you start speaking to gather the power in the room?

-An interesting aspect of body language is this: What you broadcast is what your audience will receive.
+When you speak to a group, you're like a radio: what you broadcast is what listeners receive.
 You don’t have to be the most confident person in the room—you just need to look the part.
 I don’t mean arrogance, of course.
 But broadcasting confidence through your posture, stance, walk, and gaze means that audiences will be more confident in you.
-Here are the 5 key body language techniques of public speaking you need to know.
-You’ll see listeners' perceived confidence in you in their own body language, which will give you a higher level of . . . confidence.
-It’s as elegant a positive cycle as you could desire for public speaking.
+(Here's my Free guide, "The Body Language Rules: 12 Ways To Be a More Powerful Speaker.")
+You’ll see listeners' confidence in you in their own body language, which will give you a higher level of, well, confidence.
+It’s the type of positive cycle you want to get to in public speaking.

 To Speak as a Leader, Command the Stage!